 In Belarus, Aliaksandr (Sasha) Audzevich serves as a UN Volunteer Inclusion and Disabilities Officer with the United Nations Development Programme (UNDP).
 He is part of the UNDP-UNV Talent Programme for Young Persons with Disabilities, which enables youth with disabilities to acquire experience and contribute to the United Nations as UN Volunteers.
+His assignment is part of a project supported by the Federal Ministry for Economic Cooperation and Development (BMZ) of Germany.
 Sasha shares his story on the occasion of International Volunteer Day 2019.

 Through my volunteer assignment I support and develop workplaces for people with disabilities.
 Fundamentally, my goal is to remove barriers to employability for disabled people in Belarus, by educating employers on how to create accessible and inclusive working environments.

 Belarus signed the UN Convention on the Rights of Persons with Disabilities in September 2015 and committed to the creation of an inclusive community.
 Despite this undertaking, progress has been slow.

 Only 20 per cent of working-age disabled people in Belarus are employed and many face significant barriers to employment, including discrimination.
 Many employers are ill-equipped to promote access and inclusion for people with disabilities, perpetuating stereotypes and restricting participation. --Aliaksandr (Sasha) Audzevich, UN Volunteer Inclusion and Disabilities Officer with IOM, Belarus

 We know that barriers to inclusion in the workplace take both physical and cultural forms, so I work through these two fronts in my assignment.